Who is this article for?

 Other available versions:

 This article provides an introduction to the Code42 API.
 You can use the APIs to perform a variety of tasks, from performing automated actions to integrating with existing systems.

 - For assistance with using the Code42 API, contact your Customer Success Manager (CSM) to engage the Code42 Professional Services team.
-Or, post your question to the Code42 community to get advice from fellow Code42 administrators.

 The Code42 API documentation viewers are publicly available.
 You can see them in a browser without signing in.
 But the API resources themselves only work for you under these conditions: